ShivaKon/Phonepe-Pulse-Data-Visualization-and-Exploration-Using-Streamlit-and-Plotly/README.md

 Step 1.
-Select any one option fron All India or State wise or Top Ten categories.
+Select any one option fron All India or State wise or Top Ten categories Step 2.

-Step 2.
 Select any one option fron Transaction or User.
 Step 3.
 Select any Year, Quarter and additional required option.
 Step 4.
 Finally, You get the Geo Visualization Analysis or Bar chart Analysis and Table format Analysis